cbg-ethz/V-pipe/utils/README.md

 ## sort_samples_dumb

-`sort_samples_dumb` is useful labs are providing the sequencing data simply as a loose collection of FASTQ files.
+`sort_samples_dumb` is useful when labs are providing the sequencing data simply as a loose collection of FASTQ files.

 Example of usage: